 You must learn how to relax in a way that works for you.
 Some people find it helps to do it every day, while others need only practice once or twice a week.
-You’ll know which technique suits you best after a few weeks of regular practice.
+After a few weeks of regular exercise, you’ll know which technique suits you best.

 What should I do first?

-To achieve mental health benefits and reduce symptoms of anxiety, try doing this exercise of integrative therapies every day for 5 to 10 minutes.
+To achieve mental health benefits and reduce anxiety symptoms, try doing this exercise of integrative therapies every day for 5 to 10 minutes.
 This is a quick method to reduce everyday stress when feeling tense.

-- Start by using deep breathing techniques to relax your body and reduce physical stress.
+Start using deep breathing techniques to relax your body and reduce physical stress.
 This may be done by taking slow, deep breaths through your nose.
-As you breathe out, use meditation skills to let go of any tightness in your muscles.
-Sit quietly and breathe in deeply through your nose, filling your lungs.
+As you breathe out, use meditation skills to let go of any muscle tightness.
+Sit quietly and breathe deeply through your nose, filling your lungs.
 Hold this breath for about 6 seconds.
-Then exhale slowly through pursed lips, letting go of air until you feel like you have nothing left inside.
+Then exhale slowly through pursed lips, letting go of air until you feel nothing is left inside.

-- Relax the muscles in your face.
+Relax the muscles in your face.
 Begin at the top of your head, then continue to work down to your jawline, neck, shoulders, arms, hands, abdomen, legs, feet, toes, and fingers.
-Take a deep breath and imagine this muscle activity removes all the physical tensions from your body.
+Take a deep breath and imagine this muscle activity removes all the physical tension from your body.

-- Visualize something that makes you happy.
-If you’re feeling stressed, think about what would make you happiest.
-An example could be spending time with family and friends, going for a walk, or taking up an interest you’ve always wanted to learn.
+Visualize something that makes you happy.
+If you’re stressed, think about what would make you most comfortable.
+An example could be spending time with family and friends, walking, or taking up an interest you’ve always wanted to learn.

-- Imagine yourself doing the activity you’d like to do.
-Imagine yourself enjoying the activity.
+Imagine yourself doing the activity you’d like to do.
+Imagine yourself enjoying the action.
 Feel the happiness flowing through you.